 Ear malformations and hearing problems are common in people with Turner syndrome.
 They may need hearing aids as children or adults.
 Girls with Turner syndrome may be prone to ear infections.4

-About 33% of people with Turner syndrome have abnormalities in their kidneys.
+Many people with Turner syndrome have abnormalities in their kidneys.
 However, these usually do not cause problems.5 The only reported effect has been an increased risk for urinary tract infections.

 People with Turner syndrome are at high risk for type 2 diabetes.
 Researchers are not sure why this is so, but because diabetes can cause many medical complications, women with Turner syndrome should be checked regularly for diabetes.